verboompj/Networking/RD Gateway - RDP over SSL.md

 #### Step 5.
 Client Connections

-Make sure that the PC/Desktop you want to leverage thru the RD Gateway has Remote Desktop enabled.
+Make sure that the Office PC/Desktops you want to leverage thru this RD Gateway have Remote Desktop enabled locally.
+You can do so using a Group Policy for instance.

 Connecting via Web is possible, again using the `https://[yourdomain]/RDWeb/Pages/en-US/desktops.aspx` link.
-This is , however, using an ActiveX add-in that modern browsers no longer support.
-I.E.7 still does, and is part of Win 10 ( still) so you can test.
+This is , however, using an ActiveX add-in that most modern browsers no longer support.
+I.E.7 still does, and is part of Win 10 ( still) so you can test it there.

 The alternative , or even better way, is to create an RDP file.
 Simply run `mstsc` and configure and save your RDP connection.
 Mind the checkbox for 'Use My RD Gateway Credential for the remote computer'